 A DIP indicates the size of mortgage you’re eligible for, which helps you to determine how much deposit you’re going to need and the options that are available to you.
 It’s good to have it in place before you start house-hunting.

-It’s best to speak to a mortgage advisor before starting an DIP application.
+It’s best to speak to a mortgage broker before starting a DIP application.
 Getting advice from someone who lives and breathes the mortgage industry is a good move.
 It’s especially important if you have bad credit or a complex income such as self-employed.
-An advisor can explain your options and walk you through the process.
+Our Mortgage Experts can explain your options and walk you through the process.
 They’ll be able to give you a better idea of how much you can borrow and what price range of properties you should be looking at.

 You can apply directly to a mortgage lender, but doing this means you’ll have fewer options.
 This is because you’ll only be able to choose from that particular lender’s mortgages, and the mortgages that are directly available to customers are extremely limited anyway.
 Brokers have access to lots of different and varied options.
 They have established relationships with specialist lenders and have experience in dealing with complicated applications.

-Our brokers are whole-of-market.
-That means they’re not loyal to a lender, they’re loyal to you.
-They’ll find you the right lender and the best mortgage deal.
-Get started!
+Our Mortgage Experts aren't loyal to a lender, they’re loyal to you.
+They’ll find you the right lender and the right mortgage deal for your needs.
+Get started.

 To get your mortgage DIP, you’ll usually need to provide: